CrispyCrafter/JuicyPrefect/README.md

 1. Startup JuiceFS

     `./start_juice.sh`

 1. In virtualenv run:

     `source .env && python main.py -input 1 2 3`

+** Juice can also use an S3 backend by sourcing your relevant S3 credentials and running  `./start_juice.sh -c s3`

 The prefect script accepts space seperated inputs that are cast to a list.
 These input are used to generate a hash key.
 The function is artificially halted for three seconds when run for the first time.
 After that a cache should be used.